Muslim Charities Forum

-Fadi Itani OBE currently serves as the Chief Executive.
+Fadi Itani is the Chief Executive.

 The organisation faced hostile media reporting after one of its members alleged ties to political and non charitable entities in an article in the Telegraph.
 Days later however, the Telegraph made a correction in its print edition.
-The Charity Commission had previously confirmed in 2009 that the alleged connections of an MCF member to the those entities were unfounded.
+The Charity Commission had previously confirmed in 2009 that the alleged connections of an MCF member to those entities were unfounded.